 Each week starts out with work on vocabulary and reading from the selected text.
 They might have a number of text reading assignments for the week.
 Students will study or write out vocabulary words.
 Usually, students will watch a lecture on the second day of the week but there might be more than one lecture during the week.
-Lab work happens at the end of the each week.
+Lab work happens at the end of each week.

 As I mentioned before, you can choose to use the free online textbook or a printed textbook.
 The free online textbook is really a collection of online articles by various authors at different websites such as Answers in Genesis and Creation Wiki that teach the content of individual topics.
 For those who prefer a print text, you can choose from among a number of printed texts.
 Dr. Shormann has created syllabi that correlate many textbooks with the course and will prepare a custom syllabus if needed.
 While, for Biology, he recommends the BJU Press Biology text as the best printed-text option, he includes both Christian and secular texts as well.
 As Dr. Shormann explains, he approaches science from a biblical Christian perspective, so even if you choose a secular text, the courses are still designed for Christian students.

 Video lectures vary in length, but they are relatively brief, hitting only the highlights of lesson material that students are expected to know.
-Students must take notes as they listen to the lectures since they will be heavily tested on lecture content.
+Students must take notes as they listen to the lectures since they will be tested primarily on lecture content.

 Review questions following each lecture are answered on the computer as a means of reinforcing information from the lecture as well as vocabulary.
-While they are scored by the program, they are considered as practice rather quizzes and are weighted accordingly.
-Scores are recorded the first time a review is taken, but students can and should go through these to review information.
+While they are scored by the program, they are considered as practice rather than as quizzes and are weighted accordingly.
+Scores are recorded the first time a review is taken, but students can go through these to review information.
 If they miss a question, they receive feedback so that they can try again.

-The elearning Laboratory Workbook is used in conjunction with Dr. Shormann’s video lab lessons.
+The eLearning Laboratory Workbook is used in conjunction with Dr. Shormann’s video lab lessons.
 Video labs require students to take notes and complete work in their lab workbook.
 There are three types of lab activities: observations with data collection, experiments, and dissections.
 Many activities require students to draw and label what they observe in their lab workbook.
 They can use the optional lab kit (available through Nature’s Workshop Plus) for hands-on activities, although viewing the extensive video labs will provide sufficient familiarity with lab equipment, observations through a microscope, and other lab work.
 In fact, with Dr. Shormann’s expertise, students might actually be able to see and experience more on the video labs than they would be able to see on their own.
 Lab activities include specific AP and CLEP lab activities upon which students will be tested when they take those exams.
 Students should print out the Laboratory Workbook and put it into a binder along with binder paper to be used for lecture notes and other work.

 If you purchase the printed version of the Laboratory Workbook, be aware that it includes the review questions, and those taking the course online can simply skip review questions in the workbook.